MikhailMurashov/image_proc/README.md

 # Image processing
-Parallel image processing: to grayscale and gaussian blur
+**Parallel image processing: to grayscale and gaussian blur**

+You can find CUDA implementation in *cuda* folder.

 Build the project with CMake and yours compiler.
 Command to run: